top of page

 • Contemplative Psychology: as taught by Karuna Training, based in Tibetan Mahayana Buddhist principles and contemplative practices, the practice helps us develop our brilliant sanity, and our compassion for self and others.

-• Abhidharma: a phenomenological examination of mental events growing out of the Buddhist meditative and contemplative tradition.
+• Abhidharma: a phenomenological examination of mind and mental events, growing out of the Buddhist meditative and contemplative tradition.
+It describes skillful, positive mental states and unskillful, negative mental states.
+This is very useful for meditators to understand where they are and where they want to go.

 bottom of page